dp9u0/awesome-stars/README.md

 ## HTML

+- [angular2-demo](https://github.com/angularLovers/angular2-demo) - angular2 study project(angular2+webpack+sass+bootstrap),if you feel if helpful,you could star and fork!!
 - [angular-notify](https://github.com/cgross/angular-notify) - Minimalistic and extensible notification service for Angular.
 - [awesome-angular](https://github.com/AngularClass/awesome-angular) - :page_facing_up: A curated list of awesome Angular 2 and Angular 4 resources by @AngularClass
 - [node-interview](https://github.com/ElemeFE/node-interview) - How to pass the Node.js interview of ElemeFE.